a minimalist's unit testing framework

 Given the streamlined simplicity of expectations, you might wonder why you

-would want to migrate your expectations test suite to clojure.test
+would want to migrate your expectations test suite to clojure.test-style

 named tests?
 The short answer is tooling!
 Whilst we have